 VI.
-Piano students: Accompanying/Pedagogy/Literature (6 credits) Recommended 1st year: Piano Literature I and II - MUS 316, 318 (1-1 credits) Recommended 2nd year: Collaborative Piano - MUP 251 (1 credits) Recommended 3rd year: Piano Pedagogy - MUS 312 (1redits) 4 VII.
-Voice Students: (11 credits) Pedagogy/Literature - MUS 310 (2 credits) THE 117 Fundamentals of Acting (3 credits) THE 402 or any other technical theatre course (3 credits) Dance electives - any DAN courses (3 credits) 11 NOTE: Pedagogy and Literature requirements in all areas other than piano and voice to be covered in applied lessons, master classes, studio classes, or other venues as determined by the teacher and documented in the syllabus.
-VIII.
-Basic Conducting (2 credits) 2 IX.
-Electives Electives chosen from required University General Education courses (ARH 155 and THE 461 recommended) and music electives.
+Piano students: Accompanying/Pedagogy/Literature (6 credits)

+Recommended 1st year: Piano Literature I and II - MUS 316, 318 (1 credit each)

+Recommended 2nd year: Collaborative Piano - MUP 251 (1 credit) Recommended 3rd year: Piano Pedagogy - MUS 312 (1credit)

+VII.
+Voice Students: (11 credits)

+Pedagogy/Literature - MUS 310 (2 credits) THE 117 Fundamentals of Acting (3 credits)

+THE 402 or any other technical theatre course (3 credits)

+Dance electives - any DAN courses (2 credits)

+NOTE: Pedagogy and Literature requirements in all areas other than piano and voice to be covered in applied lessons, master classes, studio classes, or other venues as determined by the teacher and documented in the syllabus.

+- VIII.
+Basic Conducting (2 credits) - IX.
+Electives

+Electives chosen from required University General Education courses (ARH 155 and THE 461 recommended) and music electives.
 One year of foreign language is required for voice students.

-X. MUS 150 Majoring in Music 1 XI.
+- X. MUS 150 Majoring in Music (1 credit) - XI.
 The University of Maine requires that students have at least 120 credit hours to graduate.

-(not required of students transferring from another collegiate program)
+^{(}not required of students transferring from another collegiate program)

-BACHELOR OF MUSIC IN PERFORMANCE - Vocal
+BACHELOR OF MUSIC IN PERFORMANCE - Vocal Specimen Curriculum